casper-ecosystem/cep18/docs/full-tutorial.md

 If you are sending the deploy on Mainnet, try several put deploys on the Testnet to understand the exact gas amount required for that deploy.
 Refer to the [note about gas price](https://docs.casper.network/developers/dapps/sending-deploys/#a-note-about-gas-price) to understand more about payment amounts and gas price adjustments.

+Casper's Peregrine update introduced a refund system.
+In the event of overpay, 99% of unspent funds will be refunded.
+The refund only takes into account overpay after the actual gas cost of the Deploy in question.

 Use the following command template to deploy the contract:

 ```bash